What is your studio’s philosophy of dance training?

 I’m concerned about what costumes, music and choreography will be used.
 Are these things age-appropriate at your studio?

 In a word, YES!
-In the 19 years our studio has been in existence, I don’t believe we have ever had any negative issues with costuming, music or choreography.
+In the 22 years our studio has been in business, having age-appropriate costumes, music and choreography has been one of our most important goals.
 It is my strongest conviction to provide our children with a safe environment for learning and growing in their appreciation of dance.
 Having them dress or dance way beyond their years does nothing to accomplish that.
 I am extremely proud and grateful that the usual comment made by parents is along the lines of “Thank you for letting kids be kids!
 We appreciate their tasteful costumes and dances!”
 Music to my ears!